Florida Keys Real Estate Articles

 Stock markets vs Real Estate added 12-1

-Investing can be quite tricky, and, becomes very complicated when deciding which to invest in: real estate or stocks.
+Investing can be quite tricky, and, becomes very complicated when deciding which to invest in real estate or stocks.
 With the latter, you’ll generally receive a higher rate of return, have a liquidity advantage, have access to a wide variety, and, acquire at a lower transaction rate.

 However, stocks, as most consumers know, are volatile and can quickly lose value.
-There’s been many times bad news has triggered a sudden selloff on the market, which causes values of shares to fall markedly.
+There have been many times bad news has triggered a sudden selloff on the market, which causes values of shares to fall markedly.
 There is inherent risk in stocks because of the very nature of the free market.

 When trying to decide between investing in real estate or stocks, it’s very helpful to know what each is and what each offers:

 ● Real Estate: Real estate is an investment in physical land, be it a vacant parcel, or, land with an improvement, such as a residential home or commercial building.
 The value of the property is dictated by the local market conditions, which generally, rise over the years.

 ● Stocks: Stocks are purchasing a share or percentage of a publicly traded company.
 The value of stocks rise based on the overall economy, but also, the microeconomy for the industry.
 For instance, shares of a retailer might fall due to contractions in the economy when consumers have less purchasing power.

 As you can see, there are real differences between the two in their fundamentals.